Musio

-Musio is a social robot designed by AKA Intelligence, powered by MUSE, an AI engine for communication developed by AKA.
-Using learning algorithms, Musio converses with people, recognizes objects and understands people's facial expressions.
-Additionally, Musio has an emotional engine, which lets it express facial expressions when conversing with someone.
-Different sounds and facial colours are shown with animations.
-When multiple users are present and registered with Musio, each interaction is different.
-This is affected based on each person's emotional state when talking to Musio, past discussions and subjects discussed.
-In May 2015, Musio was first introduced to the world through the global crowdfunding site Indiegogo.
-AKA Intelligence raised 201% of the needed funding, resulting in a total of just over $100k.
+Musio is a social robot designed by AKA Intelligence, powered by MUSE, an AI engine developed for communication, specifically to help people who wish to improve their English conversational skills.
+Using learning algorithms, Musio converses with people, and recognizes objects and understands people's facial expressions.
+Musio also has an emotional engine, which lets it express facial expressions and related sounds.
+In May 2015, Musio was crowdfunded on Indiegogo, where 201% of the needed funding was raised, resulting in a total of just over $100k.